 The catalogue includes an essay by sculptor Michael Lyons, who also wrote the initial catalogue essay for the Caro Table Sculptures exhibition at Castlefield Gallery in 1984.
 Lyon’s account of Caro’s working methods formed an important element of the inspiration for ‘No Particular Place to Go?’
-Apart from the Caro and Moore works loaned for this exhibition, each participating artist exhibited a sculpture dating back to a time when they had exhibited sculptural work at Castlefield Gallery, accompanied by a more recent work.

-The catalogue includes contributions from Director Helen Weiwora, Curators Matthew Pendergast, Clare O’Dowd and John Plowman, as well as contributions from all of the artists still living, about their involvement with the exhibition.
+The catalogue also includes contributions from Director Helen Weiwora, Curators Matthew Pendergast, Clare O’Dowd and John Plowman, as well as contributions from all of the artists still living, about their involvement with the exhibition.

 The final catalogue selected for this retrospective relates back to an exhibition by Ruth Barker and Hannah Leighton-Boyce from March and April 2018.

 Both artists work with a practice that involves embedding themselves within a local community and undertaking research to help develop the subsequent work.

 The exhibition inspired a number of creative responses from artists and writers, including this publication of poems written by Jackie Kay CBE, the poet, playwright and novelist.
 Kay also performed a live recitation of her work at the preview for the exhibition opening at Glasgow Women’s Library in March 2019.